-One of the hardest thing for me with a chronic health condition was the loneliness it created.
-It never occurred to me there was a loneliness epidemic sweeping the world, even people who are perfectly healthy were claiming loneliness.
-For me, I was on my own and very few people understood the impact the pain was having on my mental state, making me feel even more isolated.
+One of the hardest things for me with a chronic health condition is the loneliness it has created.
+It never occurred to me there was a loneliness epidemic sweeping the world, even people who are perfectly healthy are claiming loneliness.
+In the early days, I struggled on my own with very few people understanding the impact the pain was having on my mental state, making me feel even more isolated.

 Do you now feel different because you can no longer join in with ‘life’ and the activities you once enjoyed with others have now stopped?

 WE CRAVE CONNECTION

 We crave connection and to be understood.
 It starts when we connect with our mothers the moment we’re held for the very first time.
 This gives acceptance, love and security.
 When illness happens though, we sense the lack of understanding by others which causes us to experience disconnection.

 “Loneliness does not come from having no people around you, but from being unable to communicate the things that seem to be important to you.“ C.G Jung

 According to Caroline Leaf, the loneliness epidemic is responsible for more deaths than any other disease.
 Imagine the guy at the pool of Bethesda.
 (John 5) He laid there for 38 years; watching the world go by…wow.
 No work, no family, maybe no friends; surely he must have felt lonely?
 But thank goodness for Jesus.